Japanese Rice Fish (Oryzias latipes)

 They are an egg laying species as they carry their sticky eggs on their anal fin and attach them to plants, wood, or spawning mops; they will readily breed almost daily especially in the tropical temperatures of 75-80° F provided they are properly fed.

-Japanese rice fish can tolerate both freshwater and saltwater, and can potentially survive in temperatures as low as 50° F and as high as 90° F, although it is best to keep them around 65-75° F and prolonged exposure to extremes can potentially lead to shortened lifespans or death.
+Japanese rice fish can tolerate both freshwater and saltwater (Although we recommend keeping them in freshwater, at most brackish), and can potentially survive in temperatures as low as 50° F and as high as 90° F, although it is best to keep them around 65-75° F and prolonged exposure to extremes can potentially lead to shortened lifespans or death.

 There is also a Japanese rice fish of a different species known as the northern medaka (Oryzias sakaizumii) originally considered to be the same as O. latipes but has since been classified as a separate species due to genetic differences; there is little physical distinction between the two.